mikechen66/keras_frcnn_tf2/README.md

 ## Update

-This code only support to both TensorFlow 2.3 keras 2.4.
-If you can fix it, feel free to send me a PR.
+This code is upgraded to support to both TensorFlow 2.3 keras 2.4.
+If you have any issues, please keep in touch.

 ## Requirements

 Basically, this code supports both python2.7 and python3.7, the following package should be installed:

 * TensorFlow 2.3